 The trick is making sure that you bring over as much data as you can from your existing account and setting up GA4 to collect all of the data you need.
 While the new experience brings a lot of impressive features to the table, there are some important differences in terms of data collection that you’ll need to be aware of.

 If you need help setting up GA4, talk to our experts today.
-We are already doing this for our customers so that they don’t miss out.
-Call us on 02392 830281 or email email@example.com.
+We have already done this for many of our customers so that they don’t miss out on crucial data insights.
+Call us on 02392 830281 or email [email protected].

 Categories: Data & Analytics, SEO